ARCCSS-extremes/climpact/www/user_guide/Climpact_user_guide.md

 * HW Magnitude (HWM): The mean temperature of HW's defined by HWN.
 Means across the HW days in each HW event are calculated prior to a final mean being taken.
 * HW Amplitude (HWA): The peak daily value in the hottest HW (defined as the HW with the highest mean daily temperature).

-### D.2 Notes regarding calculations
+### D.2 Notes regarding interpretation of heatwave indices

-When calculating HWs, leap days are ignored and deleted from data.
+* The year of a heatwave season refers to the year it commences. e.g. the summer season of 2009 for Sydney, Australia, begins in November 2009 and continues until March 2010.

-The year of a HW season refers to the year it commences. e.g. the summer season of 2009 for Sydney, Australia, begins in November 2009 and continues until March 2010.
+* If there are no heatwaves in a given year, then HWN and HWF will equal 0 and the HWD, HWM and HWA heatwave aspects will be set to missing.
+If this occurs for all years in station data then no plots will be created for HWD, HWM and HWA since there is no valid data for the entire time-series.

-If there are no HWs in a given year, then HWN and HWF will equal 0 and all other HW aspects will be set to missing.
+* For netCDF data, any values calculated over ocean grid cells should be ignored by the user.

-For netCDF data, any values calculated over ocean grid cells should be ignored by the user.
+* When calculating heatwaves, leap days are ignored and deleted from data.

 ### D.3 The Excess Heat Factor